Ygshberwal/Vehicle-Parking-App/vehicle-parking-app/README.md

 ├── frontend/
     ├── components/              # all reuseable components (navbar, card etc).
 By convention all comp are capitalized ├── Navbar.js
+        ├── LotCard.js
     ├── pages/                   # all pages, single usage components kept seperate
         ├── LoginPage.js
         ├── RegisterPage.js
+        ├── LotListPage.js
     ├── utils
         ├── router.js           # handling what to show
-    ├── app.js
+        ├── store.js            # for storing and sharing data between components using vuex ├── app.js
     └── index.html              # single html file, everything will be done using Vue ├── instance/